Skip to main content

 Key features

-• Merge an unlimited number of PDF files at once
+• Merge any number of PDF files at once

 • Drag-and-drop reordering before merging

-• Works entirely in the browser and no server upload
+• Works entirely in the browser with no server upload

 • Report assembly